Sunday, December 22, 2024

 And who revealed the four judges?
 There is a version that Tatyana Polishchuk herself contributed to the exposure of the scheme, who probably collaborated with law enforcement officers to thoroughly document and record the fact of the transfer of the bribe.

 The defense insisted that Polishchuk was a lawyer whom law enforcement could not engage for confidential cooperation.
 However, they received this information from the registry, so it is possible that her last name and first name could have been changed for security purposes.
-Now there is no information about the suspicion being handed over to her.
+Now there is no information about the suspicion being served on her.

 At the same time, the defense lawyers continued to insist that their clients, all four judges, were provoked.